cplusplus/parallelism-ts/README.md

 Thanks to Matthias Kretz for help typesetting the final TS document.

-Thanks to [reviewers] for reviewing and suggesting editorial changes.
+Thanks to Matthias Kretz, Bryce Lelbach, Marshall Clow, and Hubert Tong for reviewing and suggesting editorial changes.